JamesCalingo/sportventures/posts/2025-10-05_umasshockey.md

 I wasn’t sure where to fit this in, but there’s another hockey rink with the same dimensions (I think) in a neighboring building (Mullins has the widest ice in Hockey East at 95 feet wide).
 I believe it’s mainly used as a community rink/practice facility (as well as hosting UMass Amherst’s club hockey team).

+As a final note: I didn't talk about the parking situation (as it was free back then), but I learned a few days ago that UMass is now charging for the lot I parked in...

 ### MERCH

 I’ll be honest: I think UMass has one of the better jerseys in Hockey East.
 I’m not sure if I can call it the best jersey in the conference (many will tell you that distinction belongs to Maine), but it’s one of my personal favorites.